-Mark 2:11 I say unto you, Arise, and take up your bed, and go your way into your house.
+Mark 2:11 I say unto thee, Arise, and take up thy bed, and go thy way into thine house.

 To you I say, "Wake up and lifting up that mattress of yours, proceed into that home of yours.